BitCannaGlobal/bcna/awesome.md

 # BitCanna awesome services
-For the **Chain Registry** from Cosmos [GitHub](https://github.com/cosmos/chain-registry/) we'd like to gather some endpoints and persistent peers from our most valuable users.
+For the **Chain Registry** from Cosmos [GitHub](https://github.com/cosmos/chain-registry/) we'd like to gather some endpoints and persistent peers from our validators.

-**You can fill in or update our local [JSON file](./chain_registry.json) and we will upgrade from time to time the Cosmos Chain Registry**
+**You can fill in or update our local [JSON file](./chain_registry.json) and we will use that to upgrade the Cosmos Chain Registry from time to time**

-> Important note for [Validators Incentive Program](https://docs.bitcanna.io/token-chain-parameters/validator-incentive-program) participants: as requisite for to get your delegation, you need to keep update your validation's services at our local [JSON file](./chain_registry.json)
+> Important note for the [Validators Incentive Program](https://docs.bitcanna.io/token-chain-parameters/validator-incentive-program) participants: as prerequisite for you to get a delegation, you need to keep your validation services updated at our local [JSON file](./chain_registry.json)

-We'd like to ask you to provide us your **extra services** that we can use.
+We'd like to ask you to provide us with the **extra services** you can provide.
 It is greatly appreciated!

 # StateSync Servers and instructions:

-## BitCanna oficial:
+## BitCanna official:
   * https://github.com/BitCannaGlobal/bcna/blob/main/2.1.statesync.md

 ## Polkachu